Philosophy

 This phrase guides everything we build.

-Quiet means we don't shout.
-No push notifications begging for attention.
-No "You got this!" enthusiasm.
+Quiet means no push notifications begging for attention.
+No "You got this."
 No exclamation marks.
-We communicate with restraint because we respect that you have enough noise in your life.
+We communicate with restraint because you have enough noise in your life.

 Competence means the system actually works.
-Intelligence that adapts.
 Weight suggestions that make sense.
 Plateau detection that catches problems early.
-The app earns your trust through performance, not promises.
+The app earns trust through performance, not promises.

 Design principles